f1nnix/magplan/README.md

 ## Running locally

-To run Magplan locally, the following env vars should be set for Python interpreter:
+To run Magplan, the following env vars should be set for Python interpreter and Celery worker:

 Example settings: